-The early education program is supervised, administered, and implemented by qualified early childhood personnel.
 Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators Personnel Qualifications for Arizona Department of Education State Funded Early Education Programs: 1.2.a.
 Program Administrator: Advanced degree in Early Childhood Education, Child Development or related field (developmental psychology, early childhood special education), 6 credit hours in administration and, one year full time teaching experience with young children.
 OR A Bachelor's degree in Early Childhood Education, Child Development or related field (developmental psychology, early childhood special education), 6 credit hours in administration, and three years full time teaching experience with young children.
 OR Principal's Certificate with at least one year full time teaching experience with children birth through age eight.
-1.2 h.
-Topohor (required on of July 1, 2012).
 1.2.b.
-Teacher (required as of July 1, 2012): Current National Board Certification in Early Childhood; OR S .
-A bachelor's degree in Early Childhood (or closely related field) and a current Arizona Certification or Endorsement in Early Childhood Education.
-Luucation.
+Teacher (required as of July 1, 2012): Current National Board Certification in Early Childhood; OR A bachelor's degree in Early Childhood (or closely related field) and a current Arizona Certification or Endorsement in Early Childhood Education.

 1.2.c.
-Assistant Teacher: Must meet federally legislated highly qualified requirements o Hold an associate's degree in early childhood education/child development; OR o a Child Development Associate (CDA) credential in early childhood education/child development; OR o a college certificate in early childhood education/child development six months experience working with young children.

-Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators Personnel Qualifications for Other Federal, State, Tribal or Privately Funded Programs 1.2.d.
-Program Administrator: Education Requirements Bachelor's degree in early childhood education or a closely related; OR a state of Arizona provisional/standard teaching certificate in early childhood education; OR a state of Arizona provisional/standard teaching certificate in elementary education with early childhood endorsement.
+Assistant Teacher: Must meet federally legislated highly qualified requirements Hold an associate's degree in early childhood education/child development; OR a Child Development Associate (CDA) credential in early childhood education/child development; OR a college certificate in early childhood education/child development six months experience working with young children.
+Personnel Qualifications for Other Federal, State, Tribal, or Privately Funded Programs: 1.2.d Program Administrator: Education Requirements Bachelor's degree in early childhood education or a closely related; OR a state of Arizona provisional/standard teaching certificate in early childhood education; OR a state of Arizona provisional/standard teaching certificate in elementary education with early childhood endorsement.
 Experience Requirements 1 year experience in an early care and education program 1.2.e.
-Teacher: Education Requirements At least fifty percent of teachers have a bachelor's degree in early childhood education or closely related field; OR a state of Arizona provisional/standard teaching certificate in early childhood education; OR a state of Arizona provisional/standard teaching certificate in early childhood special education; OR a state of Arizona provisional/standard teaching certificate in elementary education with early childhood endorsement.
-Experience Requirements six months experience in an early care and education program 1.2.f.
-Assistant Teacher All assistant teachers have a high school diploma or equivalent At least 50 percent of all assistant teachers have at least nine months experience, and at least 50 percent have at least three months experience in an early care and education program.
-IT 1.2.e.
-Teacher: Lead caregivers who spend the majority of their time with infants or toddlers have specialized education related to infants and toddlers (e.g. Infant/Toddler credential; specific infant/toddler coursework; specific training such as Program for Infant Toddler Care [PITC]).
+Teacher: Education Requirements At least 50 percent of teachers have a bachelor's degree in early childhood education or closely related field; OR a state of Arizona provisional/standard teaching certificate in early childhood education; OR a state of Arizona provisional/standard teaching certificate in early childhood special education; OR a state of Arizona provisional/standard teaching certificate in elementary education with early childhood endorsement.
+Experience Requirements six months experience in an early care and education program IT 1.2.e.
+Teacher : Lead caregivers who spend the majority of their time with infants or toddlers have specialized education related to infants and toddlers (e.g. Infant/Toddler credential; specific infant/toddler coursework; specific training such as Program for Infant Toddler Care [PITC]).
 K 1.2.e.
-Teacher (required as of July 1, 2012): Valid provisional/standard teaching certificate in early childhood education OR valid provisional/standard teaching certificate in elementary education with an Early Childhood endorsement.
+Teacher (required as of July 1, 2012): Valid provisional/standard teaching certificate in early childhood education; OR valid provisional/standard teaching certificate in elementary education with an Early Childhood endorsement.